-Park Bo Gum And Song Joong Ki Have A Beautiful Bromance- Here’s Why These Korean Drama Stars Are So Close
+Park Bo Gum And Song Joong Ki Have A Beautiful Bromance – Here’s Why These Korean Drama Stars Are So Close

 Now the question is whether Song Jong Ki and Park Bo Gum will act together in a drama or a movie.

-As Inquisitr previously reported Song Joong Ki has expressed a willingness to star in a project alongside his friend.
+As the Inquisitr previously reported, Song Joong Ki has expressed a willingness to star in a project alongside his friend.

+“I am sincerely hoping for it,” he said when he was asked about the idea at the 2016 Seoul Drama Awards.

 Would you watch a drama starring both Park Bo Gum and Song Joong Ki?
 Let us know in the comments below.

-[Featured Image by by Ahn Young-joon/AP Images]
+[Featured Image by Ahn Young-joon/AP Images]